 Differences Between Java and Python

-Both Java and Python are object-oriented programming languages that can be used for website or web-based application development process.
-In terms of the coding and implementation, Java code is lengthy, needs semicolon at the end of each line, declaration of data types is static, and requires in-depth coding knowledge.
+Both Java and Python are object-oriented programming languages that can be used for websites or web-based application development processes.
+In terms of the coding and implementation, Java code is lengthy, needs a semicolon at the end of each line, declaration of data types is static, and requires in-depth coding knowledge.
 On the other hand, Python is simple and short, doesn’t need a semicolon to represent the end of the line, data types declaration is dynamic here, and it doesn’t require in-depth coding knowledge as it is easy for anyone to learn.

 Head to Head Comparison Between Java and Python (Infographics)

 Below is The Top 9 Comparison Between Java vs Python:

 - Java language is more about syntax; if one can forget to add curly braces or semicolon, this will show an error as your output.
 But there is nothing like that with python; there is no need for a semicolon and curly braces in the end, but python follows the indentation process so that it will make your code readable.

 - Java programming is statically typed.
 One has to explicitly mention the data type of variable; if data (int, float, double, character) does not mention, then the error will occur in the program.
 Python has dynamically typed means one has directly assigned a value to a variable at the runtime; it will assume data type.

 - Java codes are more complex than python codes.
 If one can write a hello world program in both, then you can observe the complexity of the code; 4 lines of code in Java and the same hello world program in python will be of 1-line code.

 - If someone works on a project which requires a fast speed, then java is the best choice because python is an interpreter, and it will assume the data type of a variable at runtime, due to which it becomes slower than java.